-The Steam version of the game have been receiving numerous post-release updates for almost a decade, adding a large variety of new game modes, maps, weapons, cosmetic items, and gameplay mechanics.
-It is often used as a testing ground for most of Steam's features (collectively Steamworks) since the game's release, including achievements, cloud saving, item trading, microtransactions, a community marketplace for items, Steam Workshop functionality, free-to-play support, Steam Trading Card support, Steam Play support, and VR headset support.
-It is also commonly used for cross-promotions and pre-ordering bonuses with other video games, both with special weapons and cosmetic items.
+The Steam version of the game has seen numerous post-release updates since release, adding a large variety of new game modes, maps, weapons, cosmetic items, and gameplay mechanics.
+Many new Steam features were first tested via Team Fortress 2, including achievements, cloud saving, item trading, microtransactions, a community marketplace for items, Steam Workshop functionality, free-to-play support, Steam Trading Card support, Steam Play support, and VR headset support.
+It was also commonly used for cross-promotions and pre-ordering bonuses with other video games, typically through Steam, offering new weapon designs and cosmetic items themed after the promoted title.

 The "Team" in Team Fortress 2 is there for a very good reason.
 From the start, Valve's objective with TF2 was to create a multiplayer shooter where cooperation would always lead to a team that is better than the sum of its parts.